fpgadeveloper/ethernet-fmc-max-throughput/README.md

 zedboard-qgige-max-throughput
 =============================

-Example design for the Ethernet FMC on the ZedBoard using a hardware packet generator/checker to demonstrate maximum throughput.
+Example design for the [Quad Gigabit Ethernet FMC](http://ethernetfmc.com "Ethernet FMC") on the [ZedBoard](http://zedboard.org "ZedBoard") using a hardware packet generator/checker to demonstrate maximum throughput.

 ### Description

-This project is used for testing the Ethernet FMC (http://ethernetfmc.com) at maximum throughput.
+This project is used for testing the [Quad Gigabit Ethernet FMC](http://ethernetfmc.com "Ethernet FMC") at maximum throughput.
 The design contains 4 AXI Ethernet blocks and 4 hardware packet generator/checkers.
 The software application sets up the MACs in promiscuous mode which allows them to pass through all